iamsrp/dexter/README.md

 ### Outputs

 These are ways to get Dexter's responses back to the user.
-This might be simple logging via the `LogOutput` or an audio one, like `EspeakOutput`.
+This might be simple logging via the `LogOutput` but there are also speech-to-text ones which use ESpeak and [Festival](http://www.cstr.ed.ac.uk/projects/festival/).

 ### Services